FaethyvveIcye/bss/README.md

 - Reconnect to the game if you lost connection or the server restarted
 - Set cooldowns for any task (such as bug running every 20/30/60/any minutes, wealth clock every hour, ant pass every 2 hours)
 - Place 1-4 sprinklers, jumping as necessary automatically
+- Support for emptying the hive balloon if desired

 ## How to Use